primo-io/prototype-documentation/index.md

 The prototype for Cubetto can be built using an Arduino Uno or Leonardo, with a Proto Wireless Shield on top.
 The reason for the Proto Shield is because it has a small prototyping area, that is wide enough to put the motor driver, the connectors for the optical encoders, motors and power.

 Cubetto has to spin 90 degrees left and right.
-A very inaccurate way is tgo use timing event, like "spin right for one second" and you can expect more or less the same result.
-More or less because it depends a lot from different factors, such as the floor, the battery power and so on.
+A very inaccurate way is to use timing event, like "spin right for one second" and you can expect more or less the same result.
+"More or less" because it depends a lot from different factors, such as the floor, the battery power and so on.
 The way I solved this problem, is by detecting the amount of rotation from the wheel using two CNY70 optical encoders in combination with a sticker.
 The round sticker goes in the inner wheel and it's something like this:

 ![photo](images/photo/diy-docs-14.jpg)